|

 A paratrooper guards German

-prisoners will they are digging graves for the killed men who died while fighting for the Cotentin.
+prisoners will they are digging graves for the killed men who died while fighting for the Cotentin

 Lieutenant Winters is with his Easy Company on